Retirement Living Hub

 • Be Patient but Prepared: Wait times can vary greatly, from a few months to several years.
 Remain patient, but keep your documentation and financial information organized so you are ready to act quickly.

 Regular communication with the community staff benefits both parties.
 It keeps you top of mind and ensures they have accurate information, streamlining the process when an opening arises.
+I kept all our correspondence and notes in a dedicated binder, something Dorothy found amusing but ultimately appreciated.

 Close-up of a senior's hand holding a fountain pen over a blank check.